30 types of events: Examples & free planning checklist

-This Checkout Page guide will explore 30 types of events spanning eight different categories, from pop-ups and parades to corporate conferences and seminars.
-We'll help give you clarity on all the key factors you need to consider when planning an event.
+This Checkout Page guide will look at 30 distinct events in eight different categories, such as pop-ups, parades, corporate conferences, and seminars.
+We'll help you understand all the important things you need to think about when arranging an event.

-We’ll also signpost you to event-specific articles and guides, and free planning checklists to keep things on track and ensure your event is a roaring success.
+We'll also point you to articles and guidelines about certain events, as well as event-specific articles and guides, and free planning checklists to help you stay on track and make sure your event is a huge success.

-1. Types of art, culture & performance events
+1. Types of cultural, artistic, and performing events

 Festivals

-No two festivals look the same.
-Some take place in wide-open fields, some on busy streets, and others in natural settings like woodland.
-Ordinary spaces are transformed into stages and stands for creativity and expression, whether it be music, food, talks, or workshops.
+Some take place in broad fields, some on busy streets, and some in natural settings like forests.
+Everyday spaces become stages and stands for creativity and expression, like music, food, presentations, and workshops.

-- Ticket sales: Tiered pricing, early-bird, VIP, and group discounts.
+• Ticket sales: Early-bird, VIP, and group discounts.

-- Sponsorships: Partnerships with local businesses and brands.
+• Sponsorships: Working with local businesses and brands.

-- Workshops and activities: Fees for special interactive sessions.
+• Workshops and activities: Fees for unique interactive sessions.

-- Artist and performer expenses: Booking, travel, accommodation, technical riders.
+• Artist and performer expenses: Costs for artists and performers include booking, travel, lodging, and technical riders.

-- Food and beverage costs: Vendor fees, beverage licensing, and catering.
+• Food and beverage costs: Costs for food and drinks include vendor fees, beverage licenses, and catering.

 Music festivals